Consultation Talk

 - How the GP opens the consultation

-- How they check understanding and ensure the patient leaves with clear next steps
+- How the GP checks understanding and ensures the patient leaves with clear next steps

-Your focus is on real‑life interaction, not medical accuracy.
-The aim is to understand the structure, tone, and strategies used in primary‑care consultations.
+Your focus is on the flow and management of the interaction, not medical accuracy.
+The aim is to understand the structure, tone, and communication strategies used in primary‑care consultations.

 To get you started